A Message from our Founder:

 There is enough carbon contained in the waste that is buried every day in our Nation's landfills, stuff that we just throw away, that if it was recycled properly using our process, it could provide a significant portion of our Nation's liquid fuel needs.
 The contract forests that are grown and managed for the paper industry could deliver about the same fuel supply as the waste stream.
 However, if you consider the coal industry and the amount of CO2 produced there, we could produce enough gasoline, diesel, jet fuel and home heating oil to supply our entire Nation's petroleum needs.

-funds conservation and environmental stewardship.
+and funds conservation and environmental stewardship.
 A single

 facility of ours will do more to reduce the levels of CO2 in our